rancher/rancher-docs/docs/reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters.md

 The files mentioned below are needed to maintain, troubleshoot and upgrade your cluster:

-- `rancher-cluster.yml`: The RKE cluster configuration file.
 - `kube_config_rancher-cluster.yml`: The Kubeconfig file for the cluster, this file contains credentials for full access to the cluster.
 You can use this file to authenticate with a Rancher-launched Kubernetes cluster if Rancher goes down.
-- `rancher-cluster.rkestate`: The Kubernetes cluster state file.
-This file contains credentials for full access to the cluster.
-Note: This state file is only created when using RKE v0.2.0 or higher.

-> **Note:** The "rancher-cluster" parts of the two latter file names are dependent on how you name the RKE cluster configuration file.

 For more information on connecting to a cluster without the Rancher authentication proxy and other configuration options, refer to the [kubeconfig file](../../how-to-guides/new-user-guides/manage-clusters/access-clusters/use-kubectl-and-kubeconfig.md) documentation.